Cosmic-Ide/Cosmic-IDE/docs/app-ui-and-project-lifecycle.md

 `MainActivity` installs the current theme and hosts `IDENavigation`.

+### Plugin startup and package changes

+`CosmicPluginHost` registers bundled plugin candidates as a batch and activates them through the same dependency/lifecycle core used by installed packages.
+Installed metadata is scanned before planning; installed bulk activation still occurs on first extension lookup, not as a new lazy-activation policy.
+A bundled dependency can cause a required installed provider to start earlier.
+Missing, disabled, version-incompatible, cyclic, or failed required dependencies prevent dependent activation.
+Optional edges are best effort.
+No dependency download or automatic uninstall cascade occurs.

+Legacy manager calls run callbacks on their caller's thread.
+Loads, unloads, and marketplace package swaps are serialized; recursive lifecycle calls from callbacks are rejected.
+Callbacks must not wait for lifecycle work on another thread.
+Marketplace replacement/removal refuses active required dependents before changing the installed package and retains failed-update restoration.
+Only newly started, unneeded dependencies are rolled back after activation failure, never unrelated active ones.
+Context close rejects new contributions and immediately disposes late resource registrations.

+The host does not yet acquire provider-session leases or automatically release open editor/LSP, preview, project, or Compose resources before provider disposal.
+Close those sessions before unloading providers.
+The manager now provides opt-in suspending load/bulk-load/unload operations on `Dispatchers.IO` plus immutable observable `states`.
+Existing host/UI callers are not migrated: reactive UI refresh and lazy activation remain later work.
+Context-local `PluginCoroutineScope` services supervise cooperative jobs and cancel on close.
+Async failure/unload joins child finalizers after disposing tracked resources; synchronous unload cancels without joining to preserve legacy threading.
+Cancellation skips queued async requests, but an admitted transaction finishes and may leave a successfully loaded plugin active.
+Neither API forcibly interrupts arbitrary callback/native code.
+Do not await lifecycle work from plugin callbacks or finalizers.
+Mixing synchronous package replacement with async cleanup has no job-drain barrier.
+Owner-aware project/editor session routing must be integrated before leases can safely gate provider disposal; no placeholder leases are added.
+Host unit tests do not substitute for arm64/ART lifecycle validation.

 ## Navigation graph

 Navigation uses typed `Screen` keys and a saveable Navigation 3 back stack.